dimforge/ncollide/docs/collision_detection_pipeline.md

 # Narrow phase
-As the broad phase detects pairs of objects that may potentially interact, they can be passed to the narrow phase which will instantiate the persistent algorithms to perform exact proximity detection or contact point computation.
+When the broad phase detects pairs of objects that may potentially interact, they can be passed to the narrow phase which will instantiate the persistent algorithms to perform exact proximity detections or contact point computations.
 The narrow phase is also responsible for notifying the user when an interaction (proximity, contact, etc.) starts or stops.
 Every narrow phase must implement the `narrow_phase::NarrowPhase` trait.